licitdev/docs/configuration/data-model.md

 	<source src="" type="video/mp4" />
 </video>

-A collection is a data table.
+A collection _is a set of items_.
+This can be a 1-1 match-up with a data table in SQL, a group of other collections, or a readonly view.

 You access all collections, including built-in system collections required to power your project, under **Settings > Data Model**.
 From there, click a collection to open its configurations page.
 To learn more, see our guide on